Drew Desjarlais

-Drew Desjarlais (born April 24, 1997) is a Canadian football guard for the Ottawa Redblacks of the Canadian Football League (CFL).
+Drew Desjarlais (born April 24, 1997) is a Canadian professional football guard for the Ottawa Redblacks of the Canadian Football League (CFL).
 He played college football at Windsor.
 He has also been a member of the Winnipeg Blue Bombers of the CFL, as well as the New England Patriots and New Orleans Saints of the National Football League (NFL).

 University career

 Desjarlais played CIS football for the Windsor Lancers from 2015 to 2018.

 Professional career

 Winnipeg Blue Bombers

-Desjarlais was drafted fourth overall in the first round of the 2019 CFL Draft by the Winnipeg Blue Bombers and signed with the team on May 11, 2019, despite receiving interest from the NFL.
+Desjarlais was drafted fourth overall in the first round of the 2019 CFL draft by the Winnipeg Blue Bombers and signed with the team on May 11, 2019, despite receiving interest from the NFL.
 He made the team's active roster following training camp and played in his first professional game on June 15, 2019, against the BC Lions.
 He dressed as a backup for the first eight games of the season before making his first start on August 15, 2019, also against the Lions.
 He played in all 18 regular season games and started in the last ten games of the season.
 He also started in all three post-season games in 2019, including in the Blue Bombers' 107th Grey Cup victory over the Hamilton Tiger-Cats.

 After the 2020 CFL season was cancelled, Desjarlais did not play in 2020.
 He played in all 14 regular season games in a shortened 2021 season.
 Desjarlais was named a West Division All-Star at the end of the season.
 In the post-season, he started both games as the Blue Bombers repeated as Grey Cup champions over the Tiger-Cats in the 108th Grey Cup game.
 As a pending free agent, Desjarlais was released in order to pursue a contract in the National Football League.